WOULD A WATER SOFTENER SAVE ME MONEY?

 Because hard water contains a lot of calcium and magnesium, it is known to clog pipes and complicate soap and detergent dissolving in water.
 Water softening units remove the ions that cause water to be hard.
 Water softeners are often connected directly to the water supply.

 A unit that removes the minerals that cause water to be hard is called a water softener.

 Why is water softening applied?

-Water softening can prevent minerals clogging your pipes and damaging your water using appliances.
-It reduces lime scale deposits which help the efficiency of hot boilers and hot water tanks.
+Water softening can prevent minerals from clogging your pipes and damaging your water-using appliances.
+It reduces limescale deposits which help the efficiency of hot boilers and hot water tanks.
 Without water softening, the cost of domestic water heating can rise by fifteen to twenty percent.

 Water softening increases the life span of your plumbing pipes and of household machines like washing machines and dishwashers.
 Air conditioners, solar heating systems also benefit from water softening.